The nasi lemak diaries: Lunch at Grandmum Kitchen

 Nasi lemak is Malaysia's unofficial national dish, so I'm marking Merdeka Day with a post about the best nasi lemak I've had so far in Malaysia.
 To find out what nasi lemak is and what makes it so great, see my post The nasi lemak diaries: Lunch at Ali, Muthu & Ah Hock.
 But in a nutshell, it's rice cooked in coconut milk, accompanied by egg, peanuts, anchovies, sambal (chili paste) and (usually) chicken.

 I found myself at Grandmum Kitchen quite by accident.
 I was visiting a clinic in Subang Jaya (a city that's part of Greater Kuala Lumpur), when it suddenly dawned on me that the neighbourhood I was in - SS15 - might be a foodie destination, as it had a familiar ring to it.
 The receptionist confirmed it was and recommended a few places.
-The prospect of nasi lemak sealed the decision for me, and I headed over to Grandmum Kitchen.
+As soon as I heard 'nasi lemak', my fate was sealed.

-The restaurant had surprisingly modern decor - I think I was expecting a hole in the wall - with random pictures of senior citizens hamming it up.
-It was 1 pm on a Saturday afternoon but there were as yet few patrons.
+I was expecting a hole in the wall, but Grandmum Kitchen had surprisingly modern decor - along with random pictures of senior citizens hamming it up.
+There were only a few patrons, even though it was 1 pm on a Saturday afternoon.

 Needing a coffee badly, I ordered a 'Kopi O' - what I thought was Malaysian coffee with evaporated milk.
 A black coffee came out.
-I thought the waitress had gotten it wrong, but it turned out that 'Kopi C' was what I wanted.
+I thought the waitress had gotten it wrong, but she explained that 'Kopi C' was what I was looking for.

-I then ordered the classic Nasi Lemak Ayam Goreng - nasi lemak with fried chicken - which arrived quickly and was better presented than most.
+I then ordered the classic Nasi Lemak Ayam Goreng - nasi lemak with fried chicken.
+It arrived quickly and was better presented than most.

-Of course, I need to heavily caveat this.
+It was, in a nutshell, the best nasi lemak I've ever had.
+A 9/10, with every element near perfection.
+I do need to heavily caveat what I mean by 'perfection'.
 Everyone has different preferences as to how they like their nasi lemak cooked.
 And I haven't been in KL long enough to try all of the more famous restaurants (not for lack of trying, I can assure you).

 So what did I like about Grandmum Kitchen's nasi lemak?

-The deep-fried anchovies - ikan bilis - were crispy but not hard.
+The rice was well-cooked and fragrant with coconut.
+The ikan bilis - deep-fried anchovies - were crispy but not hard.
 And the deep-fried peanuts were crunchy and flavourful.

 The chicken was the star of the show.
 There were tasty bits of batter (at least that's what I think they were) sprinkled on top.
-The drumstick and thigh were well seasoned and - unusually - on the spicy side, albeit very manageable.
+The leg quarter was well seasoned and - unusually - on the spicy side, albeit very manageable.
 The skin was super crispy but very easy to cut through with a spoon (knives aren't commonly used for eating here) and the meat was very tender.

 If I had to name one negative, the banana leaf tore easily as I cut into the chicken, and the shredded pieces kept getting in the way.